RupeshzadeRNZ/RupeshzadeRNZ/README.md

 <h2 align="center">🌟 About Me 🌟</h2>
 <p align="center">
-"Hi there! 👋 I'm a Computer Engineering graduate with a strong foundation in software development and a passion for creating impactful solutions.
-I've completed internships at Skymute Technology Pvt.
-Ltd., Oasis Infobyte, and CodSoft, where I gained extensive experience in Android development, creating numerous projects using XML, Java, and Kotlin.
+Hi there! 👋 I’m a Computer Engineering graduate (2024) with a strong foundation in software development and a passion for building practical, impactful solutions.

+I’ve completed internships at Skymute Technology Pvt.
+Ltd., Oasis Infobyte, and CodSoft, where I developed Android applications using XML, Java, and Kotlin.

-Currently, I'm diving deeper into Python, data science, and web development, exploring new skills and technologies to expand my expertise.
-I'm excited to collaborate on meaningful projects and bring innovative ideas to life!"
+Currently, I’m working at NiaWebBrand as a Web and WordPress Developer, where I design and optimize responsive websites.
+Alongside my current role, I’m transitioning into Python and backend development with a focus on Django, MySQL, and API integration.

+I’m always eager to learn, explore new technologies, and collaborate on projects that solve real-world problems and make a positive impact. 🚀
 </p>

 ---